abdulhussain156/mira-website/src/data/team/team-1.md

 ### About Raza

-He is the founder and CEO of Mira Dev, with over a decade of experience in both software and hardware development.
-His vision revolves around bridging the gap between humanity and the tech industry, a mission he diligently pursues each day.
+Raza, the CEO of Mira Elektronikentwicklung, leads a Germany-based company specializing in innovative electronic solutions.
+With over 15 years of experience as an electronics engineer, he has excelled in hardware, software, and system development.
+Specializing in the development of industrial Battery Energy Storage Systems (BESS) and Battery Management Systems (BMS), Raza also possesses a strong background in project management and team leadership.
+Under Raza's leadership, Mira Elektronikentwicklung has successfully delivered numerous complex projects, consistently providing tailored solutions to meet clients' needs.